 My mother was 36 years old and had been teaching for six years at Roosevelt Elementary school when it was taken.
 My sister and I attended Roosevelt.
 I had my mother for a Social Studies teacher when she first began teaching.
-We pretty much read the book, which I think was called “Someday Soon.” and answered questions.
+We pretty much read the book, “Someday Soon.” and answered questions.
 It was not very interesting.
-She improved a LOT as time passed.
-She taught about 20 years.
+She improved a LOT as she went through twenty years of teaching.

 I found the writing below in one of my mother’s notebooks.
 It isn’t dated and I don’t know if she wrote it after retirement or before or what she was planning to do with it.